 Requisites for this module

-The aims of this module are to extend the principles of SQL database modelling and normalisation laid down in the first year, to describe the field of Information Retrieval, to introduce the concept of NoSQL databases and hence to compare the strengths and weaknesses of different approaches.
+The aims of this module are to extend the principles of SQL database modelling laid down in the first year, to describe the field of Information Retrieval, to introduce the concept of NoSQL databases and hence to compare the strengths and weaknesses of all three approaches to information access.

 After completing this module, students will be expected to be able to:

 3. Apply and evaluate IR in a practical context;

 4. Discuss differences between models such as SQL, IR and NoSQL.

 Word Frequency, Stemming and Stoplists

 STUDENTS SHOULD NOTE THAT THIS MODULE INFORMATION IS SUBJECT TO REVIEW AND CHANGE.